Biology Education Research Faculty Position

-The search committee will begin reviewing applications on November 30 2015 and continue to accept applications until the positions are filled.
-The University of Central Florida, the nation’s second-largest university with more than 61,000 students, has grown in size, quality, diversity, and reputation in its first 50 years.
-Today, the university offers more than 200 degree programs at its main campus in Orlando and more than a dozen other locations.
+The University of Central Florida has grown in size, quality, diversity, and reputation since its inception in 1963.
+Today, the university offers 216 degree programs to almost 68,000 students.
 UCF is an economic engine attracting and supporting industries vital to the region’s future while providing students with real-world experiences that help them succeed after graduation.
 For more information, visit http://ucf.edu.
-UCF is an Equal Opportunity and Affirmative Action employer.
-All applicants are encouraged to apply, including minorities, women, veterans, and individuals with disabilities.
+UCF is designated as a research university of very high research activity (RU/VH) by the Carnegie Foundation.